weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 }
 ```

-I set up a [sample project with a working demo on GitHub](https://github.com/weliveindetail/tpde-orc){:target="_blank"}.
-This is the output:
+I've created a [complete working demo on GitHub](https://github.com/weliveindetail/tpde-orc){:target="_blank"} that you can try out.
+Here's what the output looks like:
 ```
 > ./tpde-orc 01-basic.ll
 Loaded module: 01-basic.ll